ipnz/Docs/docs/_docs/ConstitutionAndRules.md

 4.5.3.2 Accepts and abides by the rules and objectives of the Internet Party; and

-4.5.3.3 Has paid a fee for membership of no less than $10.00 (10 dollars New Zealand) upon application for Full membership; and
+4.5.3.3 Has paid a fee for membership of no less than $0.01 (One cent New Zealand) upon application for Full membership; and

 4.5.3.4 Is a qualified elector under the Electoral Act 1993; and

 4.5.3.5 Is a New Zealand citizen or permanent resident; and

-4.5.3.6 Has resided in New Zealand for 12 months continuously or more.
+4.5.3.6 Has resided in New Zealand for 12 months continuously or more; and

+4.5.3.7 Agrees to pay a total fee for Full membership of at least $1.00 NZD (One New Zealand dollar) over the course of their membership.

 4.5.4.
-Provided the above conditions are satisfied, full membership of the Internet Party is valid for 12 calendar months.
+Provided the above conditions are satisfied, full membership of the Internet Party is valid for 36 calendar months.

 ### Termination of Membership